retextjs/retext-equality/readme.md

         about unless it’s followed by something like `or she` or `and she`.
         When `noBinary` is `true`, both cases would be warned about.

+## Contributing

+Thanks, contributions are greatly appreciated! :+1:
+If you add new patterns, add them in the YAML files in the [`script/`][script] directory, and execute `npm test` to build everything.
+Please see the current patterns for inspiration.

 ## License

 [MIT][license] © [Titus Wormer][home]